Library of Congress evacuated due to claims of suspected explosives in nearby vehicle

 US Capitol Police took to Twitter to warn the public about the incident.

 MEDIA ALERT: This is an active bomb threat investigation.
-The staging area for journalists covering this situation is at Constitution and First Street, NW for your safety.— U.S. Capitol Police (@CapitolPolice) August 19, 2021
+The staging area for journalists covering this situation is at Constitution and First Street, NW for your safety.

 Trending News